-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Examination: A general pro-forma is completed, covering errors/issues that were identified during the marking process, and produced as formal examination feedback.

 Assignments: General feedback on the assignment will be given in a lecture.